Strange Things That Can Happen After Sex

 You’ve probably noticed by now that sometimes they happen and sometimes they don’t.
 If you’re really unlucky, you could experience them all at the same time.

 Note that in some cases, a woman’s inhibitions can cause these symptoms.
-This often happens when the woman is not fully excited and thus not properly lubricated.
+This often happens when you’re not fully excited and thus not properly lubricated.

 If it takes a lot to reach the right level of lubrication, try using a good quality personal lubricant.